Looking for an easy way to end your Labor Day? Any of these sweet dip recipes would be perfect.

 Related Reading: 5 Ways to Make Boxed Cake Mix Taste Homemade

 7. Samoa Dip

 Chocolate and caramel are dynamite together; add toasted coconut and they’re even better.
-If you can get your hands on some Girl Scout cookies for a meta dipping experience, great, but this tastes fab scooped up with practically anything, honestly.
-Try sprinkling a little flaky sea salt on top too!
+If you can get your hands on some Girl Scout cookies for a meta dipping experience (or make your own copycat recipe), great, but this tastes fab scooped up with practically anything, TBH.
+Try sprinkling a little flaky sea salt on top too.
 Get the Samoa Dip recipe.

 Fluffy, creamy, and flavored with Nutella, this could almost be served as a mousse with spoons, but shoveling it up with strawberries makes it healthier, which means you can eat even more, right?
 Get the Nutella Cheesecake Dip recipe.